Promotional images can be found here:

 Their music is familiar... and totally different; a fiddle and banjo duo with a sense of adventure.
 Old time music and song celebrated alongside inventive new compositions: a passion for the depth of tradition and a look to new creative paths.

-For each concert setting, the duo takes an audience on a musical field trip.
+For each concert setting, Betse & Clarke take an audience on a musical field trip.
 Betse Ellis plays powerful and beautiful old time fiddle tunes, sings traditional Ozark songs, and shares her own songs with themes relating to human experience.
-Expect her to tell a few stories along the way, featuring personal moments with her fiddle mentor Violet Hensley.
+Expect her to tell some stories along the way, featuring personal moments with her fiddle mentor Violet Hensley.
 Long known for her energetic style in her former band The Wilders, Betse’s earned a level of maturity while maintaining her contagious enthusiasm.
 Clarke Wyatt is an engaging finger-style banjo player, drawing inspiration from great traditional and inventive banjoists of earlier decades such as Mike Seeger and John Hartford.
 His melodies match the fiddle, and also build rhythmic interest to embrace the music’s character.
+He also plays finger-style guitar, when it suits the musical style and texture.

 More about the album "River Still Rise":